SGI ensures your vehicle is repaired using industry-accepted repair practices and quality replacement parts.

 - A non-removable sticker identifies CAPA certified parts.

-- These lower cost parts, which are typically 20 to 50% less than OEM parts, make it possible to repair older, well-maintained vehicle that would otherwise be too expensive to fix.
+- After-market parts, which are typically 20 to 50% less than Original Equipment Manufacturer (OEM) parts, make it possible to repair older, well-maintained vehicle that would otherwise be too expensive to fix.
 This keeps your claim costs lower and helps to maintain affordable insurance premiums as well as being environmentally friendly.

 Note: If you want OEM parts used to repair your vehicle, simply inform your vehicle repair shop and they will bill you directly for the difference in cost.